adityamastud1/e-comm_webp/README.md

 ## Tools

-- The following programming languages were used: HTML, CSS
+- The following languages were used to design the website : HTML, CSS

 ## Files